vilyaua/test_task/docs/terraform-role-setup.md

 # wildcard region so Terraform can acquire locks even if the backend config or
 # runner environment shifts regions.
 Update the account ID or table name if your
 # setup diverges from the defaults above.
+#
+# `iam:TagRole` is included so Terraform can apply the tags defined in
+# `aws_iam_role.flow_logs`.
+Reapply the inline policy whenever you tighten role
+# permissions to keep this capability.

 # Adjust the S3 key prefixes above (envs/*/terraform.tfstate) if your backend uses a different path.
 ```